haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 extractMinimalImports _ _ = return ([], Nothing)
 ```

-The function `generateLens` implements the last piece of the algorithm, step 4, producing a code lens for an import statement that lacks an import list.
+The function `generateLens` implements step 4 of the algorithm, producing a code lens for an import statement that lacks an import list.
 Note how the code lens includes an `ImportCommandParams` value
 that contains a workspace edit that rewrites the import statement, as expected by our command provider.

 ```haskell